cocos2d/cocos2d-x-docs/social/developer_interviews/Space_Pig_Math/index.md

 I am now in a whole new world of learning how to market and promote it.
 A good topic for another time :)

-In addition to "Think and Grow Rich", there were a number of other books and sources of inspiration, a few of which I have to mention here: a little book called "The Greatest Salesman In The World", by Og Mandino.
+In addition to "Think and Grow Rich", there were a number of other books and sources of inspiration, a few of which I have to mention here:

+  * a little book called "The Greatest Salesman In The World", by Og Mandino.
 I still listen to a little bit of the audiobook every morning while driving to work - a habit I expect to continue for the rest of my life.

-"Extreme Ownership - How Navy Seals Lead and Win", by Jocko Willink and Leif Babin, along with the podcast of one of the authors: jockopodcast.
+  * "Extreme Ownership - How Navy Seals Lead and Win", by Jocko Willink and Leif Babin, along with the podcast of one of the authors: jockopodcast.
 Jocko's mantra is: "Discipline Equals Freedom".
 He posts a picture of his watch on twitter everyday, at 4:30am (or earlier), when he gets up to work out.
 Countless mornings on my days off, I'd also be up nearly that early - this discipline was fundamental in shipping the game.

-"The One Thing", by Gary Keller and Jay Papasan.
+  * "The One Thing", by Gary Keller and Jay Papasan.
 One of the best quotes I've ever read is on the inside cover:  "If you chase two rabbits... you will not catch either one." -Russian Proverb

-"The War of Art", by Steven Pressfield - just read it! the movie "La La Land".
+  * "The War of Art", by Steven Pressfield - just read it!

+  * the movie "La La Land".
 I found the story of the filmmaker's passion behind the creation of the movie at least as inspiring as the fictional main characters.
 Also, while I will forever regard Metallica and AC/DC as the greatest music ever created, there is something about this soundtrack that has me completely enthralled, to this day.

-This list could go on and on, and get even more eclectic... :)
-See the in-game credits for more details.
+This list could go on and on, and get even more eclectic... :) See the in-game credits for more details.

 To end, I'd just like to share a recent review on the App Store.
 Sometimes it's still hard for me to believe I've shipped, and like I said, I still have a long way to go in promotion, but feedback like this really warms my heart:

-04/25/2019
+ > 04/25/2019
-This game is special
+ > This game is special!

-My students LOVE this game, and the more I play it, the more I do also.
+ > My students LOVE this game, and the more I play it, the more I do also.
 It is a very well designed math app, with multiple games-within-the-game.
 Explore it a little bit and you’ll see what I mean.

 Thanks for reading.